caroleatierney/Week7HTMLWebsite/README.md

 - https://www.amazon.com/HTML-easy-steps-Mike-McGrath/dp/1840788763

 (Wednesday)
+1) comments
+2) video and submit
+3) Need to do research
-    Need to do 2 LinkedIn posts
+4) Need to do 2 LinkedIn posts

-    Need to do research
-    need video and photos uploaded - comments on how to doo it - why isn't it working? comments
-    update readme
+ Wednesday: Start css week:
     pointer style?
-Hand? etc. <span style="cursor: crosshair"></span>
+Hand? etc. <span style="cursor: crosshair"></span> do for css need video and photos uploaded - comments on how to doo it - why isn't it working?q